readthedocs/blog/sphinx-search-as-you-type.rst

 During the GSoC period, I have worked on the following features:

-- `In-Doc Search UI`_: We have worked on a Sphinx extension which adds a clean and minimal search UI to your docs.
+- `In-Doc Search UI`_: This sphinx extension adds a clean and minimal search UI to your docs.
 It supports "search as you type" feature.
   So, it is now possible to get instant results without being redirected to any other page.
   Read the docs `here`_.